 - Confusion Doctrine: Did the officer read you your Miranda Rights before issuing a breath test?
 If he did so around the same time as the Implied Consent Warning, you may have become confused about what your rights are.
 Miranda informs you of your right to an attorney before you say anything that might be used against you.
 Your Miranda rights, however, do not protect you from blowing breath that could produce incriminating evidence.

-Our firm has provided competent DUI defense for more than 25 years in Palm Beach County, and our aim is always to achieve the best possible result for our clients.
-For a free consultation, call 561-622-5575 or complete our contact form.
+Brian Gabriel has provided competent DUI defense for more than 30 years in Palm Beach County, and his aim is always to achieve the best possible result for every client.
+For a free consultation, call 561-622-5575 or complete a contact form.